RWXstoned/rwxstoned.github.io/_posts/2024-10-27-CAPA-for-red-teams.md

 ![](https://rwxstoned.github.io/assets/img/1/xor.png)

-Needless to say that if suspicious behaviors like those can be identified in the building blocks of your loaders, implants, etc..., then the chances of detections during an engagement in a monitored environment will be high.
+All of these indicators will no doubt contribute to tilt the balance towards "suspicious" when an EDR reviews what your code is doing.
+And needless to say that if suspicious behaviors like those can be identified in the building blocks of your loaders, implants, etc..., then the chances of detections during an engagement in a monitored environment will be high.
 What checks are performed exactly and what can we do to avoid them ?
 This is were CAPA, from Mandiant, comes into play.

 ## Meet CAPA

-[CAPA](https://github.com/mandiant/capa) is a Mandiant tool primarily designed for malware analysts and which looks for suspicious code patterns.
-It is based on rules (that you can contribute to should you wish to), similar to YARA rules but for assembly bits and bobs rather than raw bytes.
+[CAPA](https://github.com/mandiant/capa) is a Mandiant tool primarily designed for malware analysts and which looks for suspicious code patterns in order to help get a quick intuition as to what an executable might be doing.
+It is based on rules (that you can contribute to, should you wish to), similar to YARA rules but for assembly bits and bobs rather than raw bytes.
 In our case we can leverage them to understand better how our code gets flagged.

 Running the tool directly against the executable will confirm what we saw in VirusTotal but more importantly the `-vv` option will display details about the rule and the offending code snippets.